HNLMS Van Ghent (1926): World War II

-De Ruyter, along with several Dutch and US cruisers and destroyers, took part in an unsuccessful attempt to attack a Japanese invasion convoy reportedly bound for Surabaya (which in actuality was heading to Makassar) on 3–4 February 1942.
-This battle became known as The Battle of Makassar Strait, with the Allied force being driven off with damage to several ships by Japanese air attacks before ever nearing the convoy.
+De Ruyter, along with several Dutch and U.S. cruisers and destroyers, took part in an unsuccessful attempt to attack a Japanese invasion convoy reportedly bound for Surabaya (which in actuality was heading to Makassar) on 3–4 February 1942.
+This battle became known as the Battle of Makassar Strait, with the Allied force being driven off with damage to several ships by Japanese air attacks before ever nearing the convoy.
 Doorman's forces attempted another sortie against another Japanese invasion convoy on 15 February 1942, and to locate them this time took his ships northwest through the Gaspar Strait, to the east of Bangka Island.
-While passing through the strait, the Dutch destroyer Van Ghent struck a rock in poor visibility and stuck fast; another Dutch destroyer was then tasked to take off her crew but Van Ghent was considered a wreck and was subsequently scuttled by the destroyer Banckert.
+While passing through the strait in poor visibility, Van Ghent struck a rock and stuck fast, forcing another Dutch destroyer to take off her crew.
+Deemed a wreck, Van Ghent was subsequently scuttled by the destroyer Banckert.